-The range of response options available to deal with food security crises has increased significantly, requiring more choices on the part of implementing agencies.
-While significant effort has gone into improving needs assessments and situation analyses to inform programme response choices, there is still often a disconnect between the kind of information typically provided by assessments and the kind of information that response choice requires.
+There was a time not so long ago when response to a food security crisis was based on a limited handful of options, and information and analysis played little role in response planning.
+Donor resources now support a much broader range of response options than they did a decade ago, requiring more choices on the part of implementing agencies.
+Significant effort has gone into improving needs assessments and situation analyses to provide evidence about the extent of need, the populations affected and for how long they might need assistance.
+In theory, assessments are intended to inform programme response choices, but while needs assessments have improved, there is still often a disconnect between the kind of information typically provided by assessments and the kind of information that response choice requires.
+The process is best described as response choice, but is often called response analysis.